hauntsaninja/mypy_primer/README.md

 - Installs necessary stubs and dependencies per project
 - Runs the appropriate mypy command per project
 - Shows you the potentially differing results!
-- Lets you bisect to find the commit that causes a given change
+- Lets you bisect to find the mypy commit that causes a given change

 mypy_primer contains a hardcoded list of open source projects and their respective mypy setups (to which contributions are gladly accepted).
 The list is visible at the bottom of `mypy_primer.py` and